Long covid is destroying careers, leaving economic distress in its wake

-But Patino caught covid-19 more than a year ago.
+But Patino got sick with covid-19 more than a year ago.
 Instead of getting better, chronic exhaustion and other symptoms persisted, delaying her return to a restaurant job and swamping her goal of financial independence.
 After reaching what she calls her “hell-iversary” last month, Patino remains unable to rejoin the workforce.
-With no income of her own, she’s exhausted, wracked with pain, short of breath, forgetful, bloated, swollen, depressed.
+With no income of her own, she’s exhausted, racked with pain, short of breath, forgetful, bloated, swollen, depressed.

 At 28 years old, she can barely take her baby to the playground.
 “I go on a walk, and I have to use the stroller like a walker,” she said.
 “Whatever life I have right now, it’s more like surviving.
 I’m not living my dream.
 I’m living a nightmare.”

-Across America, many of the nearly 50 million people infected with the coronavirus continue to suffer from some persistent symptoms, with a smaller subset experiencing such unbearable fatigue and other maladies that they can’t work, forcing them to drop out of the workforce, abandon careers, and rack up huge debts.
+Across America, many of the nearly 50 million people infected with the coronavirus continue to suffer from some persistent symptoms, with a smaller subset experiencing such unbearable fatigue and other maladies that they can’t work, forcing them to drop out of the workforce, abandon careers and rack up huge debts.

 The days of full covid coverage are over.
 Insurers are restoring deductibles and co-pays, leaving patients with big bills.